 Two of the most common roofing options in Phoenix are concrete tiles and shingle roofs.
 Concrete tiles are constructed from a concrete mixture that is finished with a waterproof outer coat.
 Shingles are an asphalt product that can be seen in neighborhoods all across the county as the most popular residential roofing option in existence today.
 When you are deciding between the various roofing materials for your home or business project, it is important to consider all of the factors before making an informed decision.

 Cost of Roofing Materials and Installation

-Of course, cost is a major consideration in any project.
-When it comes to low cost roofing options, there is no doubt that shingles are the way to go.
+Of course, the cost is a major consideration in any project.
+When it comes to low-cost roofing options, there is no doubt that shingles are the way to go.
 Asphalt shingles are the least expensive roofing material, and they are also quick and relatively cheap to have installed.
 Because so many shingle roofs are installed every day, the roofing industry has gotten quite fast and efficient at putting in this type of roof.

 Concrete tiles are on the other end of the cost spectrum, being one of the more expensive options on the market.
 The manufacturing process required to make the tiles, and the time it takes to install them, add up to a higher total cost of installation over the shingles.
 If your only concern were the upfront cost of the roof, it would be a pretty easy decision to opt for the shingled roof.